andylehti/SNAS/README.md

 # SNAS
+###SWAP NEWLINE AND SPACE
-[SWAP NEWLINE AND SPACE] - Losslessly Swap Newline and Space (Linux/Ubuntu CLI Command)
+Losslessly Swap Newline and Space (Linux/Ubuntu CLI Command)

 This is a Python script that allows you to swap spaces and newlines in any given text file, or restore them back to their original state.